Tag: Weight Lifting

 With this in mind, doing some shoulder mobility and rotator cuff work will allow you to move better and get stronger.

-Commonly, our shoulders have enough, or even too much, internal rotation strength from things like Bench Pressing, and we need to increase the external rotation strength to help establish balance.
+Commonly, our shoulders have enough, or even too much, internal rotation strength from things like Bench Pressing.
+To correct this, we need to increase the external rotation strength to help establish balance.

 How To Work The Rotator Cuff Properly